 This annual security report is designed to comply with the Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act of the Campus Security Act of 1990 per its implementation regulations found in 34 CFR § 668.46.
-This report is published annually by October 1st and includes accurate and current information regarding crime, reporting criminal activity, crime awareness and prevention, campus crime statistics and policies relating to the health and safety of all MCU students, employees and applicants for enrollment or employment at MCU.
+This report is published annually by October 1st and includes accurate and current information regarding crime, reporting criminal activity, crime awareness and prevention, campus crime statistics and policies relating to the health and safety of all MCU students, employees, and applicants for enrollment or employment at MCU.
 As a distance education school, the Clery Act only applies to "Assessments."
-Crime statistics for Assessment venues, public areas immediately adjacent to, or running through rented venues and certain non-campus facilities facilities are disclosed below.
+Crime statistics for Assessment venues, public areas immediately adjacent to, or running through rented venues, and certain non-campus facilities are disclosed below.
+For the time period covered in this report, MCU was an entirely virtual campus and did not have any live in-person events or Assessments.
+Nonetheless, we encourage you to review this report to refresh your familiarity with important information, processes and policies.